RubixML/ML/docs/neural-network/activation-functions/swish.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/NeuralNet/ActivationFunctions/Swish.php">[source]</a></span>

 # Swish
 Swish is a smooth and non-monotonic rectified activation function.
 The inputs are weighted by the [Sigmoid](sigmoid.md) activation function acting as a self-gating mechanism.
-In addition, the `beta` parameter allows you to adjust the gate such that you can interpolate between the ReLU function and the linear function as `beta` goes from 0 to infinity.
+In addition, the `beta` parameter allows you to adjust the gate such that you can interpolate between the scaled linear function and ReLU as `beta` goes from 0 to infinity.
+When `beta` is equal to 1, Swish is equivalent to the Sigmoid-weighted Linear Unit or *SiLU*.

 ## Parameters
 ## Parameters